Like any electronic device, TVs are susceptible to overheating.

 Yes, why not?

-Using a cooling fan or external cooling device can help lower the TV’s temperature.
 Just ensure that the cooling device is compatible with your TV and follow the manufacturer’s instructions for proper installation and usage.

 Q: Is it safe to open my TV and clean it internally?